Skip to main content

 Setting

-This study will take place in center-based preschool programs in urban, suburban and rural sites throughout Ohio.
+This study took place in center-based preschool programs in urban and suburban sites throughout Ohio.

 Sample

-The sample for this study includes 150 preschool classrooms and teachers and 2,250 children.
-These classrooms will come from a variety of center-based settings, including publicly funded programs, Head Start centers, and private child care centers.
+The sample for the quantitative study included 734 children across 104 classrooms from a variety of center-based settings, including publicly funded programs, Head Start centers, and private child care centers.
+The qualitative portion of the study involved interviews with 40 teachers who participated in the quantitative portion of our study.

 Factors

-The malleable factors include classroom age composition, instructional content, differentiation, grouping strategies, and other aspects of teacher practices in mixed age classrooms.
-The practices represent malleable factors that could result in improvements in children's school success.
+The malleable factors included classroom age composition, instructional content, differentiation, grouping strategies, and other aspects of teacher practices in mixed age classrooms.
+The practices represented malleable factors that could result in improvements in children's school success.

 Research design and methods

-The researchers will use a three-cohort design to collect data from children, classrooms, and teachers.
-They will recruit 40 classrooms in the first cohort and 55 classrooms in each of the following two cohorts, for a total sample of 150 classrooms.
-Each of the three cohorts will participate for one academic year (Year 1/Cohort 1, Year 2/Cohort 2, and Year 3/Cohort 3).
-For each cohort, researchers will collect child-level data in fall and spring of the school year to examine gains in academic skills and changes in behavior across the school year.
-They will also conduct direct classroom observations twice during the school year, once in the fall and once in the spring.
-Additionally, the researchers will ask teachers to complete two questionnaires: one in the fall and one in the spring.
-They will conduct qualitative teacher interviews at the end of the school year.
-In year 4, the researchers will conduct data analyses and disseminate the study findings.
+The research team used a two-cohort design to collect data from children, classrooms, and teachers.
+They recruited 36 classrooms in the first cohort and 68 classrooms in the second cohort, for a total sample of 104 classrooms.
+Both cohorts participated for one academic year.
+For each cohort, the team collected child-level data in fall and spring of the school year to examine gains in academic skills and changes in behavior and executive function skills across the school year.
+They also conducted direct classroom observations during the winter.
+Additionally, teachers completed questionnaires in the fall and spring.
+As part of this project, the team also conducted interviews with 40 teachers who participated in the quantitative portion of the study to better understand their perspectives and experiences in mixed-age settings.

 Control condition

-Due to the exploratory nature of the research design, there is no control condition.
+Due to the exploratory nature of the research design, there was no control condition.

 Key measures